Track Down Free Arkansas Divorce Records (Search Anyone)

 The office is open between 8:00 am and 5:00 pm, Monday – Friday.

-Older divorce records can often be helpful for genealogy and lineage research.
 In Arkansas, many older divorce records are archived and are therefore not available directly through the court’s standard divorce index.
 Instead, you’ll want to search for these archived records through the Arkansas State Archives.6

 A screenshot of the search tool that allows the public to to search for archived records, and offers up to two hours of free research.